ryancdickson/crp-staging/policy_1-8.md

         -  **prior to June 15, 2026,** include the extendedKeyUsage extension and (1) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (2) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
         -  **on or after June 15, 2026,** include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
     -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
-2. All corresponding unexpired and unrevoked subscriber certificates issued on or after **June 15, 2026** MUST include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
+2. All corresponding unexpired and unrevoked subscriber certificates issued on or after **June 15, 2026** MUST include:
+     -  the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
+     -  the certificatePolicies extension and only assert the appropriate [CA/Browser Forum Reserved Certificate Policy Identifiers](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#7161-reserved-certificate-policy-identifiers).

 **Before** **June 15, 2026**, CA Owners with a CA included in the Chrome Root Store whose corresponding PKI hierarchy does not adhere to the above requirements MAY, at their own discretion:

 1. Apply with a new dedicated TLS server authentication PKI hierarchy (recommended to be completed **before** **September 15, 2025**).